w124384389/WebAppsLabs/README.md

 ### Details on the CSS tasks

 For this part of the lab, you should have `sample.html` open in the browser, and you should be editing `ourModifications.css`.
 We have provided all the "selectors" you will need, you will just need to fill in the rules as per the instructions.
+You will need to consult the [CSS reference](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference) along the way.

+A lot of these ask you to set colors.
+You can use [any number](http://paletton.com/) of [color pickers](http://www.colorpicker.com/) that are available online.

+1. There is a rule that catches the element with id of main.
+In that rule you will need to:
+    - set the margins to be 20% on left/right and 10% on top/bottom.
+    - set a border of 1px thickness, solid, and with a color in the gray area, perhaps "#DDD"  (look in [the syntax area on this link](https://developer.mozilla.org/en-US/docs/Web/CSS/color) for different color specification formats).
+    - add a padding of 2 ems on all sides.
+2. There is a level 3 heading rule.
+In it you will need to:
+    - set it to align the text to "center".
+    - set its font size to 200%.
+    - put a border at its bottom, dotted, 2px, and of some gray-ish color.
+3. There is a rule for list items that are inside of the element with id main.
+In that rule:
+    - set the font size to 115%.
+    - add padding of 0.2em all around.
+    - instruct it to not use the bullet on the left (`list-style-type` is the relevant argument).
+    - Set its width to 100%.
+    - Add a 3px margin at top and bottom, and 0 left-right
+    - Add a 2px solid black border.
+    - Add a 10px border radius.
+You should get a nice rounded corners effect.
+4. There is a rule that catches the items with a class of "remove" that are within a list item.
+In that rule:
+    - set the element to float to the right.
+    - set its line height property to 0.9 ems.
+This should make it a bit more centered vertically.
+5. There is a rule that matches the list items when one hovers over them with the mouse.
+In that rule:
+    - set the background color to be a light ciel, maybe something like "#AEE".
+6. There is a rule targeting the "ul" element that is the list.
+In that rule:
+    - set the padding equal to 0 to reset one of the browser defaults.
+7. There is a rule targeting an element with class "edit".
+In that rule:
+    - set the width of the element to 100%.
+8. There are two rules targetting buttons, one targetting them when you hover.
+    - In the rule that holds always, set a 2px solid black border, and a background color of your choosing.
+Also give them a 10px border radius.
+    - In the rule that holds on hover, choose a different background color, and also change the color of the border.